oliver-oloughlin/kvdex/README.md

 ### set()

-The "set" method is very similar to the "add" method, and is used to add a new document to the KV store with a given id of type KvId.
+Add a new document to the KV store with a given id of type KvId.
 Upon completion, a CommitResult object will be returned with the document id, versionstamp and ok flag.